 - Study of possible health effects of solvent use by motor vehicle mechanics in the San Francisco Bay Area.

-More information on these projects and others is provided through the links to research above.
+More information on these projects and others is provided through the links to the research above.

 As well as conducting research, I teach epidemiologic methods to graduate students.
-Also, I am Associate Director of the Global Health and Environment M.S. program, Director of the STEER undergraduate research internship program, and Director of the Targeted Research Training (TRT) Program, which is part of the NIOSH-funded Northern California Education and Research Center (ERC).
+Also, I am the Associate Director of the Global Health and Environment M.S. program, and Co-Director of the STEER undergraduate research internship program.